jiankuang/Hadoop/Spark/MLlib.md

     * Set as None (default): Generates seed based on system time.
 * Tunable Parameters
   - numTree: Unique for random forest.
-  - featureSubsetStrategy: Number of features used as candidates for splitting at each tree node.
+  - featureSubsetStrategy: Unique for random forest.
+Number of features used as candidates for splitting at each tree node.
 * Stopping Parameters (Tunable)
   - maxDepth = Maximum depth of the tree
   - minInstancesPerNode